Advanced Blending Solutions

 • Reduction of costly giveaways

-• High production capacity – no lack time due to time-consuming laboratory analyses
+• High production capacity – no lack of time due to time-consuming laboratory analyses

 To efficiently and error-less operate the blending process, on-line process analyzers are inevitable

-to instantaneously measure quality properties of component feedstock streams and blend streams.
-Quality parameters are on-going provided to the operators, the DCS or to any other automatic optimization system to guarantee the optimized conduction of the blending operations, based on the following features:
+to instantaneously measure the quality properties of component feedstock streams and blend streams.
+Quality parameters are ongoing and provided to the operators, the DCS, or to any other automatic optimization system to guarantee the optimized conduction of the blending operations, based on the following features:

 • Real-time and on-line corrections to provide directly a blend of requested predetermined quality properties.